 In the end, I’m so glad we went with this flooring, and I hope this Luxury Vinyl Plank flooring review was helpful.
 Not having to worry about scratches and spilled drinks makes it all worth it!
 It may not look and feel as realistic as laminate, but when it comes down to it, no one is going to be looking at your floor that closely.
 The overall look is beautiful, and the contractors were even commenting on what a wonderful, high-quality product I had chosen.

 Oh, and if you’re wondering about the high moisture levels in the concrete foundation, we finally found out what was causing them when we had our first rain of the season.
 Turns out the yard has horrible drainage issues and becomes a lake every time it rains.
-The one corner of the house that had the highest level of moisture and mold is right where the water was pooled next to the foundation.
-If you are reading this because you have similar issues, I wrote up a post about what we discovered while dealing with the problem.
-You can find that here.
-I know how frustrating it can be to deal with this, so I’m hoping that telling our story will help someone.
+The one corner of the house that had the highest level of moisture was right where the water was pooled next to the foundation.